 In addition to asking questions about your headache, the provider will conduct a physical examination.
 Furthermore, do not forget to mention any recent procedures you have undergone, particularly a spinal tap or spinal anesthesia.

-It is possible that your provider will recommend magnetic resonance imaging (MRI) in order to rule out other causes of your headache.
+Your provider may recommend magnetic resonance imaging (MRI) to rule out other causes of your headache.
 The examination utilizes a magnetic field and radio waves to produce cross-sectional images of the brain.

 Treatment For Spinal Headaches

-It is possible for spinal headaches to disappear on their own without treatment within two days to a few weeks without treatment.
+Spinal headaches can disappear on their own without treatment within two days to a few weeks without treatment.
 But if it persists for a long period, spinal headaches treatment is necessary.

 Spinal headaches treatment may include the following: